nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In the above example, we are editing the contact with a displayed-index number of '1' on the screen to now have the name `Dinosaur Lim`, email `dinosaurlim@gmail.com`, and phone number `91234567` in Plannit.

 #### 2.4.4.
 Find person
-You may find person whose name starts with a specific keyword while in Plannit's home page.
+You may find person whose name starts with a specific keyword while in the home page.

 Format: `find-person KEYWORD`
 * The KEYWORD is case-insensitive.